Note: This is a pre-release of BagaWork. Many things will likely change before the first stable release.

 This code is the same as in the previous example, but we use growShrink() instead of grow().

-Try making the height of the app screen below shorter, and you will see that the height of Col 1 Col 2 shrinks, and its content becomes scrollable.
+Try making the width of the app screen below shorter, and you will see that the width of Col 1 and Col 2 shrinks, and their content becomes scrollable (and finally disappears when the screen is really small).

 Open in Online Editor